 Get a crash course on mushrooms from our friend and mushroom distributor Harrison Shulman.

 This month, we're really into mushrooms.
-They're versatile, plentiful, and flavorful, yet complementary to other flavors.
+They're versatile (have you tried mushroom tea!?), plentiful, and flavorful, yet complementary to other flavors.
 We love that you can find them in most cuisines - whether that be a hearty pasta or a light Japanese soup.

 To boost our mushroom IQ, we spoke with Harrison Shulman from Poplar Foods, a specialty food distributor based in Boston, MA.
 They deliver wild mushrooms, truffles, caviar, rare wild vegetables, and other hard to find edible products to restaurants across New England.
 Despite Harrison's modesty on mushroom matters, he's an encyclopedia of mushroom knowledge.
 We knew Harrison would have the answers to our burning questions: